UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Documentation related to Jitterbug CSV import is located in the departments or G drive: G:\wilson\ts\archival\Jitterbug\"AVitems_import_CSVtemplate".
 Documentation includes a master spreadsheet of AV format identification numbers, a template for CSV import, and sample CSV import data.

 Below are the steps for creating and importing a CSV import into Jitterbug.
+The import process can be tedious (hang in there, you got this!).

 1. Open the CSV import template in Open Office and enter required metadata fields and as many suggested metadata fields as possible.
 We use Open Office since it is opensource and compatible on both Mac and PC, but mostly because it allows us to save the file with the correct encoding (more on that soon).
 Sample Open Office CSV import data from across collections and accessions illustrated below.